jai-bansal/computer-vision-demos/README.md

 I attempt to identify a bear in a new, test video and place a bounding box around bears in every frame in which they appear.

 I generally use a transfer learning approach similar to the "image_classification_transfer_learning" branch.
 I start with a pre-trained network and train it using my custom bear images.

+Much of my approach was based on this blog post: xxx

 I run these scripts locally, not in the cloud.